elearning-x/certificat-ia/Part_1/1.6/p1_6_1_lab_inference_en.md

-An investigation was conducted on 102 individuals to study the relationship between obesity (estimated by the ratio of a person&rsquo;s weight to the ideal weight obtained from the &ldquo;New York Metropolitan Life Tables&rdquo;) and blood pressure in millimeters of mercury.
+An investigation was conducted on 102 individuals to study the relationship between obesity (estimated by the ratio of a person&rsquo;s weight to the ideal weight obtained from the New York Metropolitan Life Tables) and blood pressure in millimeters of mercury.
 The results of this survey are contained in the file `obesite.csv` (in Fun Campus, data is located in the `data/` directory).
 We aim to determine if these two variables are related.

 1. What is the data type of the variables?